suraj5424/Sudoku-Puzzle-Identifier-and-Solver/README.md

 - Special thanks to the course instructors and peers for their support and guidance throughout the project. ❤️

 ## License 📜
 This project is licensed under the MIT License.
-See the LICENSE file for details. 📄
+See the [LICENSE](LICENSE) file for more details.📄